 Not all dashboard lights mean the same as they tend to vary depending on make and model.
 Referring to your owner’s manual will make it easier to understand and identify warning symbols.
-Basically warning lights either tell you something in on, or indicate that a problem has occurred inside your car’s system.
+The warning light will indicate an issue with the vehicle by pointing out the area to look at.
 If a light comes on, and will not turn off, make sure to bring the vehicle in so we can inspect it for you.
 This will help you to have a safe and reliable drive.
 It can also help to notice the sign of an issue before it becomes worse and more dangerous to drive your vehicle.

 What Dashboard Lights Mean

 Warning dashboard lights can come in different colors to alert you to what is wrong.
-A red warning light indicates either a potentially serious problem or safety issue, which should be attended to immediately by a professional.
+A red warning light is a serious problem or safety issue that should not be ignored and requires immediate attention.
 However, a red light might also serve as a reminder to the driver about service maintenance.

 When a yellow or orange light illuminates, it’s usually a signal that a component needs servicing or repair.
 If the light flashes, it’s important to contact us so we can inspect it for you.
 This will also help to improve the safety of the vehicle.